-Tension-type headaches will often feel more intense with movement of the head & neck due to stretching and contracting of the muscles and their trigger points.
+Tension-type headaches may feel more intense with movement of the head and neck due to stretching and contracting of the muscles and their trigger points.

-Previously, we discussed muscular involvement in tension-type headaches including hypertonicity & trigger points.
+Previously, we discussed muscular involvement in tension-type headaches including hypertonicity and trigger points.
 But, what exactly does that mean?

 When under stress, strain, improper or over use our muscles can develop knots or trigger points.
 These trigger points have the potential to refer pain.
 So, what does that mean?